On this page

 Download our guides on structural standards to help you comply with the general legislative requirements of the Act and the Food Standards Code.

-You must apply to register a food business with us, whether it is a new business that you are starting or an existing business that you are buying.
+Before you register a food business with us, whether it is a new business you are starting or an existing business you are buying, you must apply to establish it with us.

 In your application, include: